GazzolaLab/MiV-Simulator/docs/tutorial/installation.md

 > **NOTE:** Make sure to run on a worker node, not the login-node!

 ### Necessary Modules

+Following modules (or equivalent modules) are necessary before starting the installation.

 ```sh
 module load python/3